st-keller/kiss/README.md

 Simplicity is at the heart of the KISS Principle (every known version of the KISS-Acronym contains the word "simple").
 So maybe, KISS is the most important programming principle out there.

+### Why Shoud I Care?

+Beacue to achive great things you need three things:

+If you've read your SICP (Structure and Interpretation of Computer Programs) book (and if you haven't you definitly should), then you already know that there are thre elements of programming:

+- **primitive expressions**, which represent the simplest entities the language is concerned with,
+- **means of combination**, by which compound elements are built from simpler ones, and
+- **means of abstraction**, by which compound elements can be named and manipulated as units.

+If done right, this three elements lead to an environment which gives you the aility for what i use to call ***"programming exponentially"***: An environemt where everything you create can be combined easily with every other thing already created (given the same abstraction-level).
+An environment where you can build a higher abstraction-Level without loosing "cominability".
+Up to today, i never got there and i never found an environment where this became a reality.

 ### Simplicity ain't easy

 Contrary to intuition, the meaning of the word "simple" is astoundingliy difficult to nail down.